singular-gpispace/pfd-parallel/README.md

     human readable form, no indexing
     Naming convention: result_filename_i_j.txt

-  The comutation also creates for each function a log file giving information about the the individual steps of the algorithm and their time and memory usage.
+  The computation also creates for each rational function a log file giving information about the the individual steps of the algorithm and their time and memory usage.
   Naming convention: resources_filename_i_j.txt

-* Input formats:
+* Input formats (in the field pfdconfig.suffix):
-  * ssi
-    binary Singular serialization format, compatible to output format.
+  * ssi (value of the field ssi) binary Singular serialization format, compatible to output format.
-  * listnumden
-    semi-human readable, list of lists of numerators and denominators
+  * listnumden (value of the field txt) semi-human readable, list of lists of numerators and denominators
     Note that to read this format into Singular, you have to first create the appropriate basering